 When you’re depressed and are unable to afford help, it feels like salt in the wound.

-Nonetheless, I was determined to find a solution.
+Nonetheless, I was determined to find a solution to deal with my depression.
 After doing some research, I found out that the local graduate counseling program offered community clinics.
 They were open to anyone, and their sessions were $15 an hour.
 At the time, I was underemployed and on food stamps.
 So I called and asked if there was any flexibility with the payment.

 When they said they could see me for $5 per session, it felt like a miracle.
 At that moment, I realized something important: Most things are negotiable if you ask.